It’s my first time, what do I need to do? EVERYONE entering our facility is required to sign a waiver and complete a brief orientation.

 Children under the age of 18 must have a parent or legal guardian sign a waiver for them and watch the orientation video.
 Supervision guidelines apply to all youth climbers.

 Save time and get FREE Gear: Click here to complete the waiver and watch the online portion of our orientation video.
+When you arrive at the gym we’ll provide a quick demonstration and then you can get to climbing.

 Do I need to take a class or make a reservation to climb at your facility?
 Nope, we are open to the public during regular hours of operation—all you need is a day pass, punch pass, or membership to use our facility.